mponce0/bioC.logs/README.md

 For using the "bioC.logs" package, first you will need to install it.

-Thes table version can be downloaded from the CRAN repository:
+The stable version can be downloaded from the CRAN repository:
 ```
 install.packages("bioC.logs")
 ```